Heated dog beds can come in handy during the colder months.

-Even if your pup is healthy, they deserve a cozy place to curl up!
+Even if your canine is healthy, they deserve a heated dog bed to sleep on to keep themselves cozy on cooler days!

 1. Best Friends by Sheri OrthoComfort